 Lace-up your boots to explore massive headlands rising from the Pacific, lush forest groves, and, if you’re lucky, find a secret waterfall.

 Three miles north of Lincoln City, Cascade Head offers out-and-back trails with breathtaking views of the Oregon coastline and the Salmon River Estuary.
-Just remember, this is a protected wildlife sanctuary—removal of foliage, hunting, camping, fires, bicycles, and dogs are not allowed to help preserve this delicate habitat.
+Oregon's only UNESCO Biosphere Reserve is a protected wildlife sanctuary—removal of foliage, hunting, camping, fires, bicycles, and dogs are not allowed to help preserve this delicate habitat.

 To protect the endangered Silver Spotted Butterfly, the Upper Trailhead of Cascade Head is only open from July 16 to Dec.
-31. This hike is easier than the lower trailhead—accessible by taking Forest Service Road 1861 (currently closed) west from Highway 101 to the trailhead.
-This makes for a level, one-mile hike to the upper viewpoint.
+31. This hike is easier than the lower trailhead—accessible by taking Forest Service Road 1861 west from Highway 101 to the trailhead.
+This makes for a level, two-mile, out-and-back hike to reach the upper viewpoint.

-The lower and upper trails connect for a six-mile out-and-back adventure surrounded in natural beauty.
+The lower and upper trails connect for a six-mile out-and-back adventure surrounded by natural beauty.

 Like the Upper Trailhead, Harts Cove is open from July 16 to Dec.
 31 and can be found taking the same Forest Service Road 1861 west from Highway 101.
 The trailhead is found further west along the road and is not for the faint of heart, with difficult terrain and elevation changes.
-But through the bridges and groves of Sitka spruce and Western hemlock, you will stumble across the gorgeous Harts Cove, where oftentimes seals, sea lions, and whales play in the waters below.
+But through the bridges and groves of Sitka spruce and Western hemlock in this five-mile, out-and-back trail, you will stumble across the gorgeous Harts Cove, where oftentimes seals, sea lions, and whales play in the waters below.

-A mile south of Neskowin, this forested adventure is found directly off Highway 101 and can be accessed from either the north or south trailheads.
-The trailhead is open year-round and is often less crowded.
-While you will not find the Pacific or the Salmon River Estuary on this moderately difficult six-mile hike, you are still walking through the beautiful old growth of Sitka spruce forests shared by the other Cascade Head hikes.
+This forested adventure is found directly off Highway 101 and can be accessed from either the north or south trailheads.
+The trailheads are open year-round and are often less crowded.
+While you will not find the Pacific or the Salmon River Estuary on this moderately difficult six-mile trailhead to trailhead hike, you are still walking through the beautiful old growth of Sitka spruce forests shared by the other Cascade Head hikes.

 Getting to the Drift Creek Falls Trailhead is its own adventure—follow signage south to Drift Creek Road off Highway 101 for two miles and go left on Forest Road 17.
-Follow the road for 10 miles to the trailhead, where you’ll find parking, day-use fee area, and restrooms.
+Follow the road for 10 miles to the trailhead, where you’ll find parking, a day-use fee area, and restroom.
 The trailhead can also be accessed from Highway 18 north of Lincoln City—take Bear Creek Road for three miles until it becomes Forest Road 17.
 Continue the additional seven miles to the trailhead.
-Drift Creek Falls is open year-round, and three miles in, you will discover a 240-foot suspension bridge leading down to a dramatic 75-foot waterfall, mist into the air.
+Drift Creek Falls is open year-round, and during your three-mile out-and-back journey, you will discover a 240-foot suspension bridge leading down to a dramatic 75-foot waterfall, mist into the air.

-Open year-round, this 2.5-mile moderate trail a short distance from Regatta Grounds on NE 14th Street, Spring Lake Trail takes you wandering through the wooded area surrounding Spring Lake.
+Open year-round, this 2.5-mile moderate trail loop is a short distance from Regatta Grounds on NE 14th Street, Spring Lake Trail takes you wandering through the wooded area surrounding Spring Lake.

 A one-mile hike canopied by tall trees over woodlands and streams, this easygoing hike can be accessed from West Devils Lake Road, just north of NE 22nd Street at Milepost 2.

-Breathe in two miles of trail through Western Hemlock, Sitka spruce, and open forest lands.
-You may catch sight of nesting birds, deer and other wildlife.
+Breathe in two miles of trail loop through Western Hemlock, Sitka spruce, and open forest lands.
+You may catch sight of nesting birds, deer, and other wildlife.
 Get to Agnes Creek at the end of SW Dune Ave. or at the end of SW 19th Street and start exploring.